Maren Hassinger: Dance and performance art

+Film

 Through moving videos, Hassinger has explored personal family interactions and her own family history to tackle themes of identity.
 Her daughter, Ava Hassinger, is also an artist.
 The two have produced a video in which they perform improvisational choreography together under the title "Matriarch."
 In 2004, Daily Mask, which is a 16mm film transferred to video, was made.
 It depicts Hassinger acting out her personal story and references back to an African past through associations to sculpture, art/cultural history, and feminist issues.

 Themes

 Hassinger's work has been described as "ecological," but Hassinger herself does not see her work as such.
 Rather, she aims to produce humanistic statements about society and its commonalities.
 She unveils how meaningless cultural stereotyping is due to the way it establishes racial and social barriers and buries away the similarities and parallels that exists between people.
 Moreover, Hassinger remains adamant on having contemporaneous conversations in regards to race and gender.
 Additionally, Hassinger has addressed issues of equality with works like Love, a display made of hundreds of pink plastic bags, each containing a love note.
 Such pieces exemplify how she is able to evoke beauty and themes about society using everyday, common materials.